webpack/webpack.js.org/content/api/configuration.md

 [all-loaders] // Automatic and explicit loaders and params up to the name of the first loader
 ```

-When using a function, the same options camelCased, are available via the `info` parameter:
+When using a function, the same options are available camel-cased via the `info` parameter:

 ```js
 devtoolModuleFilenameTemplate: info => {